 - Each EC member gets at an email account via Google for Non-Profits.
 Through this service, you will also be able to upload documents, have meetings, etc.

 - The EC usually meets every other Sunday via Google Meet.

 - At some point during the year, you should visit the IAPS headquarters in Mulhouse.
-We share them with the European Physical Society which is always happy to host us.
-The Mulhouse meeting is usually held at some point before New Year’s as an extended weekend where the EC can work more focused and get to know each other a little better.
+We share our headquarters with the European Physical Society, who is always happy to host us.
+The Mulhouse meeting is usually held at some point before New Year’s as an extended weekend where the EC can work more focused and get to know each other better.

 - Making decisions: What you are here for.
 Both in and out of meetings, making things happen is of course a key part of the job.